CS

 Who Should Buy Which?

-Buy the BYD Seal if: You want the lower entry price, need more boot space, or prefer BYD's approach to design and ownership experience.
+Buy the BYD Seal if: You want the lower entry price, need stronger towing, or prefer BYD's approach to design and ownership experience.

 The Verdict

-The BYD Seal takes 7 of 9 key spec categories and comes in at a lower price.
-If boot space matters, the BYD Seal has a clear edge.
+This is genuinely close.
+The BYD Seal and Kia EV3 trade blows across the spec sheet, and neither runs away with an outright win.
+If boot space matters, the Kia EV3 has a clear edge.
 The Kia EV3 adds peace of mind with a longer 7-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Disclaimer: All information in this comparison was believed to be correct at the time of publishing (20 April 2026).
 Prices are manufacturer recommended retail prices (RRP) and may vary by state, dealer, and options.
 Driveaway costs include estimated on-road costs for Victoria.
 Fuel economy figures are WLTP/ADR combined cycle.
 Specifications can change without notice.
 Always verify with the manufacturer before making a purchase decision.
 CarSorted does not accept payment for recommendations.